MicrosoftEdge/WebView2Feedback/specs/ProgrammaticSaveAs.md

   ///
   /// The default value is FALSE.
   ///
-  /// Set the `SuppressDefaultDialog`
+  /// Set the `SuppressDefaultDialog`.
   [propput] HRESULT SuppressDefaultDialog([in] BOOL value);

-  /// Get the `SuppressDefaultDialog`
+  /// Get the `SuppressDefaultDialog`.
   [propget] HRESULT SuppressDefaultDialog([out, retval] BOOL* value);

   /// Returns an `ICoreWebView2Deferral` object.
 This will defer showing the